lalamove/blitzkrieg/README.md

 	return blitskrieg.NewWorkerContext("raf-api-test", payload, serviceMeta) }

-// Start handle some base initialization logic you wish to be done before worker use.
+// Start handles some base initialization logic you wish to be done before worker use.
 //
 // Remember Blitskrieg will create multiple versions of this worker with the
 // register WorkerFunc, so don't cause race conditions.